-The National Historic Landmarks/Ngā Manawhenua o Aotearoa me ōna Kōrero Tūturu is a list of places of outstanding national heritage value.
+National Historic Landmarks/Ngā Manawhenua o Aotearoa me ōna Kōrero Tūturu (National Historic Landmarks) are places of outstanding national heritage value.

-Recognition as a National Historic Landmark is based on rigorous assessment.
-To be considered, a heritage place must demonstrate:
+To be considered for recognition as a National Historic Landmark, a heritage place must demonstrate:

 - wide public support